 Sarah Conway '09.
 Sarah's senior thesis on children's drawing and attention abilities was presented at a conference the year after she graduated.

 Vanessa Fiasconaro '12.
-Vanessa is continuing her elementary/special education studies by working on a Master's Degree in Education at Hunter College.
+Vanessa is a teacher in New York City and earned her Master's Degree in Education at Hunter College.

 Laura Filloramo '10.
 Laura earned her MA in Marriage and Family Therapy at St. Joseph's College in Connecticut.